 Keep it friendly – A friendly and polite manner will be appreciated pretty much anywhere you travel and Sri Lanka is no different.
 It is worth noting however that Sri Lankan men and women do not have quite the same tactile and relaxed approach as many westerners.
 Be careful to keep it friendly, but not ‘over friendly’ which may give male acquaintances the wrong impression.

 Be cautious – Sri Lankan men are perhaps the greatest threat to a female independent traveller.
 If you are experiencing an overly-familiar or pushy male, don’t be afraid to lie and say that you are married and have your husband waiting for you nearby.
 Or be firm!
 Make it known that you’re not interested and you’re not afraid to make a little noise.
+If anyone rubs up against you on a train, bus, or on the street, make noise.
+Make it apparent you are not interested and they are likely to back off.

 * Photo by Ronald Saunders via Flickr Creative Commons